Phylliidae

 The family Phylliidae (often misspelled Phyllidae) contains the extant true leaf insects or walking leaves, which include some of the most remarkably camouflaged leaf mimics (mimesis) in the entire animal kingdom.
 They occur from South Asia through Southeast Asia to Australia.
 Earlier sources treat Phylliidae as a much larger taxon, containing genera in what are presently considered to be several different families.

 Characteristics

-Leaf insects are camouflaged, taking on the appearance of leaves.
+Leaf insects are well camouflaged, taking on the appearance of leaves.
 They do this so accurately that predators often are not able to distinguish them from real leaves.
 In some species, the edge of the leaf insect's body has the appearance of bite marks.
 To further confuse predators, when the leaf insect walks, it rocks back and forth, mimicking a real leaf being blown by the wind.
+In the female this deceptive resemblance is enhanced by the large size and foliaceous form of the front wings which, when at rest edge to edge on the abdomen, forcibly suggest in their neuration the midrib and costae of an ordinary leaf.

+The freshly hatched young are reddish in colour; but turn green after feeding for a short time upon leaves.
+Before death a specimen has been observed to pass through the various hues of a decaying leaf, and the spectrum of the green colouring matter does not differ from that of the chlorophyll of living leaves.
+Their egg capsules are similarly protected by their likeness to various seeds.

-The scholar Antonio Pigafetta probably was the first Western person to document the creature, though it was known to people in the tropics for a long time.
+The scholar Antonio Pigafetta was probably the first Western person to document the species, though it was known to people in the tropics for a long time.
 Sailing with Ferdinand Magellan's circumnavigational expedition, he studied and chronicled the fauna on the island of Cimbonbon as the fleet hauled ashore for repairs.
 During this time he documented the Phyllium species with the following passage: